 Oppositional defiant disorder

-F91.3 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+F91.3 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A behavior disorder characterized by a persistent pattern of defiant, disobedient, and hostile behavior towards authority figures, manifested by a frequent loss of temper, arguing, becoming angry or vindictive, or other negativistic behaviors.